EJFleet/pp5-flour-and-ferment/README.md

 ---

 #### Footer
 The site displays a footer on all pages which is fully responsive at all screen sizes.
+It provides essential navigation and engagement options for users.
+It is structured into different sections for easy accessibility.

 <details>

 <summary> Details </summary>

-It provides quick access to:
-- Copyright information for the site.
-- Social media links (Facebook, X, Instagram, YouTube).
-- etc

-**Key Features**:
+Navigation Links
+- **Site Pages**: Quick links to key pages including Home, Shop, Our Story, FAQ, and Contact.
+- **Account Links**: Options for users to register or log in to their account (logged-out users) or access their profile, wishlist or logout (logged-in users)

+Social Media
+- **Follow Us**: Links to social media platforms such as Facebook, X (Twitter), Instagram, and YouTube.
-- Social media icons open in a new tab when clicked.
+- **Icons**: Social media icons are displayed for quick recognition.

-- The footer is fully responsive and adjusts to fit any screen size.
+Newsletter Subscription
+- **Call to Action**: Users are encouraged to subscribe for exclusive offers.
+- **Email Input**: A simple form is provided via MailChimp for users to enter their email and subscribe.
+- **Styled Button**: A visually distinct "Subscribe" button for engagement.

+Legal & Branding
+- **Copyright Notice**: Displays the current year and company name.
+- **Privacy Policy**: A link to the site's privacy policy.

 **Screenshots**:
 ![Footer Desktop View](docs/images/features/footer/footer-desktop.png)